Stuycs-K/finalprojectapcs-4-chen-alexander-qiao-zixi/DEVLOG-Zixi.md

 ### 2025-06-08 - Created final product
 Fixed bat swarms not charging, corrected boss projectile assets, and rebalanced all enemy stats/spawn times.
 Filmed and edited final video with Alex.
 Updated read me with video link and instructions to play.
 4 hours

+I believe this document accurately reflects the contributions of my teamate. - Alex